naccdata/data-platform-demos/docs/index.md

 ## Alternative implementations

 All of the examples show transferring a single hard-coded file from disk.
+The following are alternative scenarios that may be useful.

 ### All the files

 A simple alternative is to transfer all the files in the `data` directory.
 In each case, the change would be to iterate over all of the files in the directory and upload each separately.

-Since we expect files to have the "module" name as the file suffix, it would be a good idea to only upload files that end with the expected suffix (an example would be `data-export-20240412-udsv4.csv`)
+Since we expect files to have the "module" name as the file suffix, it would be a good idea to only upload files that end with the expected suffix (an example would be `data-export-20240412-udsv4.csv`).
+These suffixes will correspond to the `module` value in each DED and REDCap project.

 ### "In memory" data

 The Flywheel SDK code for uploading data stored in memory is slightly different than in the example.
-In this case, you upload the file by creating a `flywheel.FileSpec` object that references the contents and then using that to upload the file.
+In this case, you upload the file by creating a `flywheel.FileSpec` object that references the contents and then uses that to upload the file.

 If the file contents are in a variable `contents`, then the Python code to upload this data is